 - They had no white colouring

 The Spanish Shepherd dog is thought to have lived in the 12th century.
-Plus, this strong and smart dog has much in common with a magnificent breed known as the Alpine Mastiff that appeared in early Roman times.
+This strong and intelligent dog has much in common with a magnificent breed known as the Alpine Mastiff that appeared in early Roman times.

 The Alpine Mastiffs were large dogs with outstanding characteristics.
 They were calm, friendly and gentle.
-At the same time they had lethal striking abilities just because these dogs were bred mainly for hunting and war.
+At the same time, they had lethal striking abilities because these dogs were bred mainly for hunting and war.
 It’s worth mentioning that the Alpine Mastiffs were excellent guardians as well.

 Unfortunately, the excessive crossbreeding with the other large dog breeds led to the extinction of the Alpine Mastiff in 1815.
-Despite this fact, breeders managed to achieve their main purpose – create even more intelligent and strong dogs.
-This is how the Spanish Shepherds appeared, the dogs that contributed greatly to the development of the Australian Shepherds we are so fond of today.
+Despite this, breeders achieved their primary purpose – creating even more intelligent and robust dogs.
+This is how the Spanish Shepherds appeared, the dogs that contributed significantly to the development of the Australian Shepherds we are so fond of today.

-The Spanish Shepherds played an extremely important role – they moved huge numbers of sheep from highlands to lowlands along the walks where wild animals and burglars were always ready to attack.
+The Spanish Shepherds played a vital role – they moved vast numbers of sheep from highlands to lowlands along the walks where wild animals and burglars were always ready to attack.

-Taking into account the importance of these dogs, Alfonso the Learned, the King of Castile and Leon, made a decision to create a special society in order to protect the dogs, shepherds and sheep.
+Considering the importance of these dogs, Alfonso the Learned, the King of Castile and Leon, decided to create a particular society to protect the dogs, shepherds and sheep.
 So, this organisation began operating in 1273.

-The Spanish Shepherds developed the characteristics that could not be found in Scottish and English dog breeds at that time.
+The Spanish Shepherds developed characteristics that could not be found in Scottish and English dog breeds then.
 They had brilliant herding abilities and were successfully used for protection.
-Luckily, all these unique traits were passed down to the Australian Shepherds that are so popular today.
+Luckily, all these unique traits were passed down to the Australian Shepherds that are popular today.

 2. The Australian Shepherd breed developed in the US by the end of the 19th century

-The Basque Shepherds came to Australia and later on emigrated to the United Stated of America, and this marked a new era in the development of the Australian Shepherd breed.
-Due to its exquisite personal traits and characteristics, the breed soared in popularity within a short period of time.
+The Basque Shepherds came to Australia and later emigrated to the United States of America, marking a new era in the development of the Australian Shepherd breed.
+Due to its exquisite personal traits and characteristics, the breed soared in popularity quickly.

-It’s really interesting to know that the Pastor dog had a unique way of herding the sheep.
-His working style differed significantly from the way the Scotch and English breeds did the job.
+It’s interesting to know that the Pastor’s dog had a unique way of herding the sheep.
+His working style differed significantly from how the Scotch and English breeds did the job.
 The New Mexican Sheepdog always kept his flock in a compact herd.
-It was extremely important to keep the sheep close together due to a serious threat posed by the raiding Indians and predators.
+Keeping the sheep close together was extremely important due to the severe threat posed by the raiding Indians and predators.

-Sometimes it’s hard to believe how smart those dogs were indeed.
-The Pastor dogs were slowly driving the flock over very long distances allowing the sheep to graze.
+Sometimes it’s hard to believe how intelligent those dogs were actually.
+The Pastor’s dogs were slowly driving the flock over long distances allowing the sheep to graze.
 The dogs realised that they had to stay calm.
 They also avoided loud barking as well as sudden and quick movements.
-That’s why, when some of the sheep broke from the flock, the Pastor dog would come up and take the sheep by the ear in order to lead it back.
+That’s why, when some sheep broke from the flock, the Pastor’s dog would come up and take the sheep by the ear to lead it back.

-The dogs were highly intelligent and easy to train.
+The dogs were brilliant and easy to train.
 They learned to understand the hand gestures the master showed.
-That was the way the dogs communicated with the shepherd and did an excellent job.
+That was how the dogs communicated with the Shepherd, and they did an excellent job.

-The intelligence of the Pastor dog is really striking.
+The intelligence of the Pastor’s dog is striking.
 There are so many stories that prove his courage, loyalty and wisdom.
 The Australian Shepherds we know today have all these fantastic qualities.
 They are lucky enough to have such outstanding ancestors.

 The dogs frequently participated in rodeos as well.
 They surprised the public with their ability to perform various tricks.
-No doubt, their excellent performance attracted the attention of the dog owners and made the Australian Shepherd one of the most popular pets.
+Undoubtedly, their excellent performance attracted the attention of dog owners and made the Australian Shepherd one of the most popular pets.

 3. The Australian Shepherds had multiple names

-The origin of Australian Shepherd is as interesting and fascinating as the name of the dog.
-You were probably unaware of the fact that the Australian Shepherds had several names.
-The dogs were called
+The origin of the Australian Shepherd is as exciting as the dog’s name.
+You were probably unaware that the Australian Shepherds had several names.
+The dogs were called.